HomantoFeng/Music_store_data_analysis/README.md

 -- Find out the most popular music genre for each country -- Find out the customer that spent the most for each country

+Data Preprocessing

+Before importing the datasets into MySQL Workbench, I performed preprocessing in Python using the [CSV2Json_convert.ipynb](https://github.com/HomantoFeng/Music_store_data_analysis/blob/main/CSV2Json_convert.ipynb) script.
+This process involved converting multiple CSV files into JSON format to ensure the data was clean and fully compatible with SQL operations.
+Special attention was given to handling non-ASCII characters, including the UTF-8 Byte Order Mark (BOM), to avoid potential encoding issues.